-19. The iron can cause serious damage to the garment and to the seamstress.
-This part of the sewing process needs to be treated with the utmost care and caution.
+19. PRESSING – The iron can cause serious damage to the garment and to the seamstress.
+Pressing fabric for sewing needs to be treated with the utmost care and caution.

-20. Pets, your beloved companions, have been known to raise pins from the carpet and get needles stuck in their throat.
-Avoid expensive vet bills and try to keep the sewing room a pet free zone.
+20. KEEP PETS AWAY – Pets, your beloved companions, have been known to raise pins from the carpet and get needles stuck in their throat.
+Avoid expensive vet bills and try to keep the sewing room a pet-free zone.
 This may not work for every seamstress!!

-21. Rapunzel and other ladies with long tresses may consider tying their beautiful hair up before entering the sewing safety zone.
+21. PUT UP YOUR HAIR – Rapunzel and other ladies with long tresses may consider tying their beautiful hair up before entering the sewing safety zone.

-22. Working with hand sewn trims can have a prickly effect on finger tips and a thimble is a good safety device to protect the tips of your finger if necessary.
+22. USE A THIMBLE – Working with hand-sewn trims can have a prickly effect on fingertips and a thimble is a good safety device to protect the tips of your finger if necessary.
 If you find the metal ones uncomfortable then there is a leather variety that will do the same job.
+(What is a thimble)

 Sewing safety is important.
 So keep sewing safety in mind and don’t turn your sewing haven into a war zone –